Lvdoo/Drawing_Number_Recognition/README.md

 - Draw a digit (0–9) directly on a canvas
 - Automatic image preprocessing
-- Digit prediction using a trained CNN model
+- Real-time prediction (or on button click) using a trained CNN model
 - Simple and intuitive UI
 - Clear canvas functionality
 - Includes both CNN and MLP implementations